mateuszniechwiej/Climbing-Buddy/README.md

     return false;
  }
  ```
-**Understanding the problem** - was not sure what was causing this issue problem.
+**Understanding the problem** - was not sure what was causing this problem.

 **Solution** - I needed to change the approach with help from Tutor support by:
 *Getting the form in the script file, and stopped the page from reloading.*